Notes on the Geography of Mexico: Mexico City

 At the end of the nave, the retablo of the Altar of the Kings was built in anticipation of a royal visit that never transpired.
 Of gilt cedar, it replicates the altar in Seville's cathedral and was begun by Jerónimo Balbás, the Spanish architect who had earlier created that now destroyed work.
 This one was finished by Francisco Martínez.

-Crowned by God the Father, holding a globe, the altar is filled with saintly figures who appear dark in the midst of the brilliant setting, by one reading human in the midst of divine glory.
+Crowned by God the Father, holding a globe, the altar is filled with saintly figures who appear dark in the midst of the brilliant setting.
+By one interpretation, their darkness represents humanity in the midst of divine glory.

 Adjoining the cathedral is the architecturally dissimilar tabernacle or Sagrario, completed in 1769 to store the archbishop's papers and robes.